-SBS 430 Topics in Power/Knowledge (3)
+SBS 430 Topics in Power/Knowledge (3) fall, spring

-fall and spring only Discussion of selected topics concerning the effects of political and social institutions on perceptions of politics and political culture.
+Discussion of selected topics concerning the effects of political and social institutions on perceptions of politics and political culture.
 May be repeated for credit when topics vary.
 General studies: SB.

 SBS 440 Family Studies (3)